nolanyee/data-science-portfolio/literary-pattern-analyzer/README.md

 __Total Similarity = Jaccard Similarity x (Content Similarity)<sup>&#x03B1;</sup>__

-If one verse is longer than the other, it is not clear which part of the shorter verse should be compared to which part of the longer one.
-In other words, there are multiple possible indexes that can be applied to the shorter verse.
-On one extreme the shorter verse index can start at 1.
-But on the other extreme the index can be shifted to end at the same number as the longer verse.
-To resolve this ambiguity, order similarity is calculated for all indices between these extremes and the maximum similarity is taken as the final order similarity value.
+Verses can be of arbitrary length, and comparing two verses of different length often results in lower similarity.
+This is not desirable for parallelism detection.
+Therefore only a segment of the longer verse, equal in length to the shorter verse, should be taken for comparison.
+However, it is uncertain which part of the longer verse is most similar to the shorter one.
+To resolve this ambiguity, similarity is calculated for all possible segments of the longer verse, and the maximum similarity is taken as the final order similarity value.